dgnezda/Mushroom_Classification/ML_project_checklist.rst

     optimization approach (e.g., using Gaussian process
     priors, as described by Jasper Snoek et al.).

-# Try Ensemble methods.
+#.
+Try Ensemble methods.
 Combining your best models will often
   produce better performance than running them individually.
-# Once you are confident about your final model, measure its
+#.
+Once you are confident about your final model, measure its
   performance on the test set to estimate the generalization error.

-*WARNING*
+**WARNING**
 Don’t tweak your model after measuring the generalization error: you would just start overfitting the test set.